-For the start of the 2022-2023 school year, Garrett County Public Schools Food Service Department plans to return to pre-pandemic operating procedures.
+For the start of the 2023-2024 school year, Garrett County Public Schools Food Service Department plans to return to standard operating procedures.
 Breakfast and lunch will be served at the schools each day.
 Breakfast will be served and the students will either eat in the cafeteria or in the classroom based on their school.
 All lunches will be served and eaten in the cafeteria.

 Breakfast and lunch are no longer free to all students.
-Free and reduced meal applications will be distributed through various means (mail, online, in-person) and all families will be encouraged to apply.
+Free and reduced meal applications will be distributed through various means (mail, online, inperson) and all families will be encouraged to apply.